iCharlieAraiza/birdin-smart-todo/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Smart todo

+## About

+Smart Todo is a project managment application for desktop.

+## 🚧 Roadmap

+This project is currently in alpha phase (0.1).

 ## Available Scripts